ThiagoSousa/BERT-Multiclass/README.md

 To test this method I used four datasets available in the literature:

 * **Movie Lens**: ML100k dataset from [GroupLens](https://grouplens.org/datasets/movielens/).
 The title and summary of a movie to predict the genres of a movie.
+Task name is *movielens*.
 * **SE0714**: SE0714 dataset from [Deepmoji](https://arxiv.org/pdf/1708.00524.pdf).
 The text is used to predict the emoji related to the text.
+Task name is *se0714*.
 * **PsychExpEmoji**: SE0714 dataset from [Deepmoji](https://arxiv.org/pdf/1708.00524.pdf).
 The text is used to predict the emoji related to the text.
+Task name is *psychexp*.
 * **Toxic**: Toxic Comments from [Kaggle competition](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).
 Dataset used to predict the class of toxic comments in the text.
-For Toxic, only the probabilities of a commentary belonging to each class is predicted
+For Toxic, only the probabilities of a commentary belonging to each class is predictedTask name is *toxic*.

 The implementation was tested on these datasets.
 And the best results obtained on them are shown below.
 We don't show each individual class due to space limitations.
 For dynamic cut-off type, the dataset was divided in train, dev and test sets.
 For all cases BERT-Base is used to train and test.